Jowett Jupiter sports cars owned by people noted for other reasons than Jupiter ownership

 He remembers the car with great affection.

-A saloon-bodied Jupiter resided in his collection 1990 to 2012 - see below.
+A saloon-bodied Jupiter resides in his collection today - see below.

 Surtees' first car (after taking his driving test in his mother's Morris Minor which ran out of petrol during the test) came about as follows "When I was travelling backwards and forwards to Stevenage [serving his apprenticeship at Vincent-HRD] one particularly foul day I stopped at a garage in Hatfield and saw this lovely gold Jupiter in a showroom and couldn’t resist it.
 My father arranged the Hire Purchase deal.
 It was a super little car...I didn’t modify the Jupiter in anyway because I was too busy, working a full day at Stevenage and having to get home to prepare my bikes in the evenings.
 But it gave me excellent service, and was under-rated by many people.
 My memories are of superb performance and roadholding, which gave me trouble-free running".
 He replaced it with a Porsche 356 which John recalled, was the first car that he 'lost' on a bend.